 Your spelling is good … but …

 In each case it is likely that person speaking fully intends to be helpful or complimentary.
-But they step on this verbal ‘landmine’ and it demolishes the effect they are attempting to create.
+But they then step on this verbal ‘landmine’ which then demolishes the effect they are attempting to create.

 There are other ways having the same effect without using the word.
 For example ‘yet’ and ‘however’ can be used with similar negative impact: